Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 Projects with a clear starting point might include a `__main__.py` as a fairly standard place to put the application start up logic.
 Some projects may not need this file, and some might choose to put that logic somewhere else.

-Our package folder usually has the same name as the project, but it must follow some package naming rules (detailed below).
+Our package folder usually has the same name as the project, but it must follow some package naming rules which we will review a little later in this lesson.

 The above example names this folder `project_package_name` so that we can distinguish it from the project root, but there would be nothing preventing us from calling it `project_name` to match the project root name.
 It contains two class files, `example_class_a.py` and `example_class_b.py`, and both an `__init__.py` file and a `__main__.py`.